What is “Food Insecurity?”

 Second Helpings rescues food from schools, restaurants, events, and farms – almost everywhere food waste is happening.
-We also work with a local farmer to grow fresh produce to supplement the lack of produce donated by our Food Donors.
+We also purchase healthy food with grants and donations to supplement rescued food, and work with a local farmer to grow fresh produce.

 How and when did Second Helpings start?

-In 1991, Second Helpings was created by our founder, Guenther Hecht, and his wife.
-They witnessed food being thrown out at local grocery stores, and started rescuing it.
-Their efforts have grown into an agency that now operates a fleet of trucks recuing nearly three million pounds of food annually.
-This is food that would have gone into our landfills.
+Thirty years ago, Second Helpings was founded by Guenther Hecht and his wife, Louise.
+They witnessed food being thrown out at local grocery stores, and they and their friends started rescuing it in the trunks of their cars.
+Their efforts have grown into an organization that now operates a fleet of trucks distributing more than three million pounds of food annually.

 How is Second Helpings involved in “Don’t Waste Food”?